common-workflow-language/user_guide/src/topics/using-containers.md

 best practises when using containers for reproducible research).
 In this case we have used a container called `node:slim`.

-Provide a "hello.js" and invoke `cwl-runner` providing the tool wrapper and the input object on the command line:
+Provide a "hello.js" and invoke `cwl-runner` providing the tool description and the input object on the command line:

 ```{code-block} console